dawnl3ss/CPTS-Notes/Update - September 2024.md

 Well, this was by far my worst failure ever.

 During all summer, I dodged the learning because I was too tired to learn things.
-In fact, my summer job took all my free time away and swept my determination.
+In fact, my summer job took all my free time away and swept my determination away.

 I was working from 10:00am to 7:00pm in a Costco, standing here and there and selling products to customers.
 Pretty boring actually...